Article by Craig Hamilton-Parker about the Soul’s Journey After Death.

 THE ASTRAL BODY AFTER DEATH

 The part of the astral body that reacts with the physical body is sometimes called the etheric field.
 This can is seen by psychic people as a blue/red light that runs like a line around the body frame.
-It is most easily seen at the tips of the fingers when you look at them in a very low light.
+It is most easily seen at the tips of the fingers when you look at them in very low light.
 A technique I teach my students is to look between the gap that’s formed if you hold your two index fingers close together.
-In the subdued light you may see fine lines of light dancing between the two fingers.
+In the subdued light, you may see fine lines of light dancing between the two fingers.
 This is the etheric field of the astral body.

 The astral body is also considered the seat of the emotions, so it is also sometimes called the emotional or desire body.
 Some people also call the higher function of the astral body the mental body.
 Other esoteric teachings refer to a number of distinct planes of the afterlife, each with its own corresponding “vehicle” of consciousness.
 Just as there are seven chakras, so too are there seven etheric sheaths that vibrate at different levels of spirituality.